jgerchen/snakemake-course/03_my_first_rule.md

 The **shell** part indicates which shell command has to be run in order to create **file1.txt**.

 Now our first rule is complete, so lets see if we can run it via Snakemake.
 First, if you created the file file1.txt on the command line already delete it.
-Second, make sure your **snakemake conda environment** is activated on the shell your currently working and that you're in the same directory as your Snakefile.
+Second, make sure your **snakemake conda environment** is activated on the shell your currently working on and that you're in the **same directory as your Snakefile**.
 Then you can run Snakemake using the following command:

 ```
 snakemake -j1